antmd/MailPluginManager/README.markdown

 		MPTUpdateAndSendReportsForBundleNow(mptMailBundle)

 You need to pass in the bundle for your plugin, so it can properly determine the bundle identifier and it's path.

+#### Managing a LaunchAgent

+These macros are to be used to create a LaunchAgent that the plugin might need to configure in order to perfomr some actions outside of the sandbox.

+		MPTInstallLaunchAgent(mbmMailBundle, mptAgentConfig, mptReplaceExisting, mptResultBlock)
+		MPTRemoveLaunchAgent(mbmMailBundle, mptAgentLabel, mptResultBlock)

+The first argument is the bundle of your plugin, as with the macros above.
+The last argument is the block that you want to run to notify you of success or failure.
+It is optional – pass nil, if you don't care.
+It is defined as a `MPTLaunchResultBlock` and has been `typedef`'d like this:

+		typedef void(^MPTLaunchResultBlock)(NSError *);

+It takes the single argument which is an error.
+It is `nil` if successful and will contain a reasonable description of any issues incurred.

+For `MPTInstallLaunchAgent` the second argument is a `NSDictionary` with the contents of the LaunchAgent file you need to create.
+See [the launchd man page][launchd] for more information about the contents of this dictionary.
+The `mptReplaceExisting` argument is a `BOOL` to indicate if the Tool should remove an existing agent with the same Label and replace it.

+For `MPTRemoveLaunchAgent` the second argument is simply the Label for the service to remove.
+It should be the same as the one passed into the above macro in the `mptAgentConfig`.

 #### Handling Up To Date Sparkle Results